‘In a Bind’: Some New Yorkers Reject Transition to Electric School Buses, Despite Mandate

 The district campaigned hard this summer, publishing several articles in the local newspaper, posting regularly on social media, holding three public meetings, and even bringing in an electric school bus for the community to tour.

-On September 5, the community voted — and rejected the proposition by just 11 votes, effectively turning down about $800,000 in financial incentives, as well as the chance to get ahead of the state mandate.
+On September 5, the community voted — and rejected the proposition by just 11 votes, effectively turning down about $800,000 in financial incentives and the chance to get ahead of the state mandate.

 Districts can also try to include the buses in their annual budgets.
-About 80 percent of those attempts have been successful, according to the New York State Energy Research and Development Authority (NYSERDA), the agency charged with assisting districts with the transition.
+About 80 percent of those attempts have been successful this year, according to the New York State Energy Research and Development Authority, or NYSERDA, the agency charged with assisting districts with the transition.

 Many district leaders, especially those in rural areas, say their communities believe the state is rushing the transition to electric.
 They say schools have limited resources to buy the buses — which are about double the cost of a diesel bus — and the electric infrastructure necessary to operate the vehicles doesn’t yet exist.